Advanced Idea Mechanics: Fictional organization history

-A.I.M.'s origins begin late in World War II with Baron Wolfgang von Strucker's creation of Hydra.
+A.I.M.'s origins begin late in World War II with Baron Strucker's creation of Hydra.
 Under the code name THEM, he creates two Hydra branches called Advanced Idea Mechanics and the Secret Empire.
 A.I.M.'s purpose is to develop advanced weaponry for Hydra.
 It is close to developing and attaining nuclear weapons when Hydra Island is invaded by American and Japanese troops.
 Although Hydra suffers a major setback, it survives and grows in secret over the following decades.

 A.I.M. has numerous encounters with various superheroes and supervillains and is the subject of ongoing undercover investigations by S.H.I.E.L.D.
 It is responsible for reviving the Red Skull from suspended animation.
 An A.I.M. android factory in a Florida swamp is raided by S.H.I.E.L.D., which also involves Count Bornag Royale due to a weapons deal negotiation.
 A.I.M. then raids S.H.I.E.L.D.'s New York City headquarters.
 As a result of these events, Royale is discredited, and A.I.M.'s headquarters are destroyed.

 A.I.M. employs Batroc the Leaper to recover an explosive compound called Inferno 42 and dispatches a chemical android against Nick Fury and Captain America.
 A.I.M. also dispatches their special agent, the Cyborg, against Captain America.
 A.I.M. is involved in a skirmish with the Maggia and its "Big M".
 A.I.M. also captures Iron Man in an attempt to analyze and replicate his armor.
 MODOK and A.I.M. are responsible for transforming Betty Ross briefly into the gamma-irradiated bird-woman called the Harpy.
 A.I.M. dispatches their special agent the Destructor to capture Ms. Marvel.

 Heroic offshoots

 Avengers Idea Mechanics

 During the Time Runs Out storyline, Sunspot reveals that he bought A.I.M and used their resources to investigate incursions threatening reality.
-Heroes working as part of Avengers Idea Mechanics include Hawkeye, Squirrel Girl, Songbird, Wiccan, Hulkling, White Tiger, Power Man and Pod.
+Heroes working as part of Avengers Idea Mechanics include Hawkeye, Squirrel Girl, Songbird, Wiccan, Hulkling, White Tiger, Power Man, and Pod.
 Sunspot reveals he has fired much of higher management.
 Many heroes working in the primary Avengers team, such as Thor and Hyperion, work side by side with A.I.M.
-When they create a machine to propel individuals across the Multiverse, some of the heroes who were helping A.I.M. offer themselves for a one-way trip to find the origin of the incursions threatening all reality.
+When they create a machine to propel individuals across the multiverse, some of the heroes who were helping A.I.M. offer themselves for a one-way trip to find the origin of the incursions threatening all reality.

 Following the fight against Maker, Sunspot meets with the government and they make plans to merge Avengers Idea Mechanics with the U.S. government.
 At the same time, Avengers Idea Mechanics defeats A.I.M's splinter groups.